canonical/charm-duplicity/README.md

 juju add-relation duplicity ubuntu
 ```

-However, we will need to fill out
+However, we will need to fill out various other, required configs, depending on the backend type selected.

 ### Local file backups

+This will backup a selected directory to the local unit.

 ```
 juju config duplicity \
     backend=file \